NVIDIA (NVDA) Price Prediction and Forecast - NewsBreak

 The artificial intelligence-fueled rally has been the foremost contributor to the major market indices' sizable gains over the past several years.
 And one company in particular is at the vanguard: NVIDIA Corp. ( NASDAQ: NVDA ) .
 NVIDIA is the premier manufacturer of components critical to the surge in AI; namely, semiconductors, microchips, and graphics processing units (GPUs).ca

 As a result, the Santa Clara, Calif.-based company has seen its stock skyrocket in the recent past.
-Since the first day the market opened in 2023, shares have gained 800.75%, and in the decade from August 2014 to present, they are up a preposterous 27900.00%.
+Since the first day the market opened in 2023, shares have gained 837.23%, and in the decade from August 2014 to the present, they are up a preposterous 29034.04%.
 In June 2024, NVIDIA underwent its sixth stock split, further fueling demand for its shares as the company surged upward and is now the second largest by market cap.

 Despite those mind-boggling gains, analysts still expect enormous upside potential in the medium and long term.
 24/7 Wall Street has performed analysis to provide prospective investors and current shareholders with an idea of where NVIDIA's stock might be headed over the course of the next five years.